Wednesday, October 23, 2024

 Shah Jahan was harbouring a grudge against the Portuguese as the latter did not side with him when he rebelled against his father Jahangir in 1622.

 Added to this, the casus belli for the sack of Hooghly by Shah Jahan in 1932 was the abduction of two slave girls of his consort Mumtaz Mahal by the Portuguese in 1624 during the reign of Jahangir.
 The Portuguese, on the other hand, became involved with the slave trade.
-Shah Jahan ordered Bengal governor Qasim Khan to crush the Portuguese.
-Qasim Khan captured Hooghly after three months.
+This was rankling in Shah Jahan's mind.
+Hence he ordered Bengal governor Qasim Khan to crush the Portuguese.
+In 1632 Qasim Khan captured Hooghly after three months.
 The Bandel church was burnt down during the sacking of Hooghly.

 x